-The mapping programme at the Prince Alfred Mine was delayed from the first or second quarter of 2020, as the Wudinna Gold Project became a higher priority and more likely to deliver value growth for shareholders due to its early positive results from its geochemical sampling programme.
-The mapping programme at the Prince Alfred Mine is currently scheduled for the fourth quarter of 2020.
-If this programme identifies potential for significant high-grade copper mineralisation, a drilling programme will be required to test for mineralisation below the historic workings.
+The mapping programme at the Prince Alfred Mine is currently scheduled the first or second quarter of 2020.

+If this programme identifies significant, high-grade copper mineralisation, future drilling programmes will be required to provide confidence in the continuity of mineralisation leading to the definition of a JORC compliant mineral resource.
 Following board approval, this would be planned for completion during 2021.